samdze/playdate-nim/README.md

 The example project `playdate_example` also contains VSCode launch configurations to build, start and debug your Nim application from the editor.

-Each project also contains a simple CMakeLists.txt as a starting point in case you'd want to add libraries or other external code.
+Each project contains a `config.nims` file that can be edited to customize how the project should be built, e.g. adding libraries or other external code.

 ---
 This project is perfectly usable but do note that it's still a work in progress, here's what is missing right now: